 • JUCO transfer Damien Williams earned All-Big 12 Second Team honors under Gundy in 2012, while walk-on Dominique Whaley led OU in rushing in 2011 with three 100-yard outings in seven games.

-In 2010, DeMarco Murray broke Steve Owens’ 41-year-old OU record for career TDs, Joe Washington’s 35-year-old mark for all-purpose yards and OU’s single-season mark for catches by a running back (71).
+• In 2010, DeMarco Murray broke Steve Owens’ 41-year-old OU record for career TDs, Joe Washington’s 35-year-old mark for all-purpose yards and OU’s single-season mark for catches by a running back (71).
 Murray’s 1,571 career receiving yards are also an Oklahoma RB record.

-In 2008, OU had two 1,000-yard rushers in Murray and Brown.
+• In 2008, OU had two 1,000-yard rushers in Murray and Brown.
 OU rushed for 205.5 ypg and averaged 4.8 yards per carry.
 The 2007 season saw three different backs eclipse the 500-yard mark, led by Allen Patrick with 1,097.
 Murray was a Freshman All-American.

-In 2004, Adrian Peterson set the NCAA freshman rushing record with 1,925 yards, the best single-season mark in Oklahoma history.
+• In 2004, Adrian Peterson set the NCAA freshman rushing record with 1,925 yards, the best single-season mark in Oklahoma history.

-Coached Quentin Griffin, who ranks as the second-leading rusher in OU history with 3,756 yards.
+• Coached Quentin Griffin, who ranks as the third-leading rusher in OU history with 3,756 yards.
 In 2002, he gained 1,884 yards (No. 6 NCAA/134.6 ypg).
-Griffin became the Sooners’ first 1,000-yard rusher since 1998 and also finished his career with 169 receptions for 1,571 yards, the highest totals by a running by in OU history.

 ACCOMPLISHMENTS AS A PLAYER

-Big Eight Offensive Newcomer of the Year after setting passing marks for completions (54), attempts (109) and yards (904).
+• Big Eight Offensive Newcomer of the Year in 1990 with marks for completions (54), attempts (109) and yards (904).